Grievance letter: Appeal after fraud whistleblowing

 Dear [Name]

-Thank you for your letter dated [Date] to my Clients (‘the Outcome Letter”).
-As you will appreciate they were deeply disappointed by [Name]’s findings and troubled by the limited and shallow findings, which failed to address a considerable number of core matters that they had asked to be determined in their grievance letter.
+Thank you for your letter dated [date] to my clients (“the Outcome Letter”).
+As you will appreciate they were deeply disappointed by the findings of the Adjudicator [Name] and troubled by the limited and shallow findings, which failed to address a considerable number of core matters that they had asked to be determined in their grievance letter.

 The Outcome Letter shows that [Name] decided to cherry-pick from the grievance letter those questions, that he could find easy answers for and even that he did with only a limited degree of success.